Sahedeva/doughnutsrock/w04/d05/README.md

 #Twitter, but awesomer

+**Pair Programming**

 ##THE GOAL
-- Twitter is a thing today, but let's work on the next big thing.
+- Twitter may be dominant today, but let's start work on the next big thing.
 You're going to make a micro blogging application called **GROWLER** using **Sinatra**.
 All the cool things we've covered this week will be put to use!

 - **User stories:**
   - The user can write growls (micro blogs) of 142 characters maximum